mikeheddes/fast-multi-join-sketch/README.md

 pip install -r requirements.txt
 ```

+In addition, the hash function needs to be compiled by following the directions in `/kwisehash/README.md`.

 ### Download the data and queries

 The experiments use the IMDB and STATS databases with queries provided by the [End-to-End CardEst Benchmark](https://github.com/Nathaniel-Han/End-to-End-CardEst-Benchmark).
 To run the experiments, first download the required data using the following commands: